flynx/object.js/README.md

 	-> undefined
 ```

-_Edge case: The `parent(<method>, ..)` has one flaw -- it can't distinguish
+_Edge case: The `parent(<method>, ..)` has one flaw -- in the rare case
-between two references to the same method in a chain and will always
+where a prototype chain contains two or more references to the same
-return the first, so the first case is preferable.
-This issue can't be
-resolved as this case has no information on the prototype containing the
-reference, but these cases should not be very common._
+method under the same name, `parent(..)` can't distinguish between these
+references and will always return the first one._

 Get parent method and call it